Dr. Vyvyan Evans

 THE babel Apocalypse is SONGS OF THE SAGE Book #1

-Published in digital and paperback formats, by Nephilim Publishing.
+Published in eBook, paperback and audiobook formats, by Nephilim Publishing.
 See publisher website here.

 (see more popular science books here)